molgenis/molgenis-service-armadillo/docs/minor-release-update.md

-# Minor Version Upgrade Manual: Procedures for x.y Releases
+# Minor Version Upgrade Manual: Procedures for y.z Releases

 > Note: This manual is intended for minor version updates within the latest major release.
 For example, you can use it to update from version 4.1 to 4.7.1.
 For upgrading to a new major version, please refer to the specific manuals dedicated to major version upgrades.